Divorce Legal Guide

 The following are a few possible legal challenges:

-In July 2023, the Delhi High Court declared that depriving a husband of sex for an extended period without any reason qualifies as mental cruelty and can result in divorce.
+In a significant ruling in July 2023, the Delhi High Court held that depriving a spouse of sexual relations for an extended period without any justification amounts to mental cruelty, which is a valid ground for divorce under Indian law.

 Famous Cases